Content warning for descriptions of racism.

 Western art history has always had problems when it comes to representing non-white and non-Western art and artists.
 Even today, the attitudes that gave rise to Primitivism are commonplace and continue to affect the contemporary art market.

 Look at, for example, the 1984 MOMA exhibition ‘Primitivism’ in 20th century Art: Affinity of the Tribal and the Modern.
-The exhibition, as stated in its description, juxtaposed “modern and tribal objects” to show how Primitivist artists drew inspiration from them.
+The exhibition, as stated in its description, juxtaposed “modern and tribal objects” to show how Primitivist artists drew inspiration from the latter.
 It included a section showcasing “a group of superb tribal objects notable for their appeal to modern interest”.
-As a whole, it presented non-Western art as valuable only in relation to Western art history, and didn’t problematise the artists’ interactions with it.
+Notably, it didn’t challenge or question the artists’ interactions with non-Western art.

 Hilton Kramer’s 1984 review of the exhibition discusses the quotation marks around the word “Primitivism” in the exhibition’s title: